-111 11 11 1 1 1 1 1 1

-would be called in doubt, and hence he is

-unlikely to have conflicts of interest with

-general investors, and has been

-designated as an Independent Director.

-J. ✓ None <reason appointment="" as="" for="" outside<="" td=""></reason>

-Christopher Director>

-Giancarlo Mr. Giancarlo is well-versed in finance-

-related legal systems/regulations and

-advanced technologies such as

-blockchain, and including the holding in

-the past of positions such as Executive

-Vice President of GFI Group Inc., a U.S.

-securities brokerage company, and

-Chairman of the U.S. Commodity Futures

-Trading Commission, such achievements

-and related insights have been evaluated

-highly both within and outside of the

-Company.

-The Company believes that he will

-continue to apply his extensive

-experience and high degree of expertise

-and independence to perform a full role as

-an outside director in determining

-important managerial matters and

-overseeing the business execution of the

-Company.

-<reason as="" designation="" for="" independent<="" td=""></reason>

-Director>

-Mr. Giancarlo satisfies the Independence

-Criteria for Outside Directors established

-by the Company.
-He is not considered to

-be in any situation where the degree of

-independence required by the Exchanges

-would be called in doubt, and hence he is

-unlikely to have conflicts of interest with

-general investors, and has been

-designated as an Independent Director.

-Patricia V None Reason for appointment as Outside

-Mosser None Director>

-IVIOSSEI

-Ms. Mosser has many years of experience

-as an economist and central banker.
-In

-addition to her current position of Senior

-Research Scholar and Director of Central

-Banking at Columbia's School of

-International and Public Affairs, she has

-held past positions such as Deputy

-Director of the Office of Financial

-Research at U.S. Treasury Department

-and Senior Vice President of the FRBNY.

-Such achievements and related insights

-have been evaluated highly both within

-and outside of the Company.

-The Company believes that she will

-continue to apply her extensive

-experience and high degree of expertise

-and independence to perform a full role as

-an outside director in determining

-important managerial matters and

-overseeing the business execution of the

-Company.
+Takahisa Takahara None <reason appointment="" as="" for="" outside<br="">Director> Mr. Takahara has extensive experience with respect to corporate management, and currently holds the position of Representative Director, President & CEO of Unicharm Corporation, such achievements and related insights have been evaluated highly both within and outside of the Company.
+The Company believes that he will continue to apply his extensive experience and high level of independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" for="" independent<br="">Director> Mr. Takahara satisfies the Independence Criteria for Outside Directors established by the Company.
+He is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence he is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director.</reason></reason> Simone Unger Director> Ms. Unger is well-versed in finance- related legal systems/regulations, and including the holding in the past of positions such as a Commissioner and Acting Chairperson of the SEC, etc., such achievements and related insights have been evaluated highly both within and outside of the Company.
+The Company believes that she will continue to apply her extensive experience and high degree of expertise and independence to perform a full role as an outside director in determining important managerial matters and overseeing the business execution of the Company. <reason as="" designation="" for="" independent<br="">Director> Ms. Unger satisfies the Independence Criteria for Outside Directors established by the Company.
+She is not considered to be in any situation where the degree of independence required by the Exchanges would be called in doubt, and hence she is unlikely to have conflicts of interest with general investors, and has been designated as an Independent Director.</reason> Victor Chu None <reason appointment="" as="" for="" outside<br="">Director> Mr. Chu has extensive experience with respect to corporate management and the</reason>